shamim0754/EJB/readme.md

 	```

 	Explanation :

-		1. `<ejb-name>` : specify your ejb name that is configure ejb-jar.xml for register with jndi.if not specify then default name assume
+		1. `<ejb-name>` : specify your ejb name that is configure ejb-jar.xml for register with jndi.if not specify then default name assume .See server log/console
 		2. `<jndi-name>` : specify your jndi name

 6. package the app by following command